gdub01/mwr-boilerplate/README.md

 # Boilerplate SaaS app built with Meteor, MongoDB, React and Webpack

-This is a bit of boilerplate based on https://github.com/jedwards1211/meteor-webpack-react ... which is fantastic work.
+This is based on https://github.com/jedwards1211/meteor-webpack-react ... which is fantastic work by jedwards1211 and adambrodinski to combine meteor with webpack and react.
 You'll want to give it a look first.

 ### For those new to the react/meteor combo, out of the box it's got:

 * optimistic UI (changes reflected immediately and synced with the server behind the scenes)
 * universal/isomorphic
 * can be productive and iterate quickly
-* fantastic, easy deployment options
+* easy deployment options

 ### This boilerplate has: